robusta-dev/holmesgpt/README.md

   </p>
 </div>

-Increase your uptime and reliability by feeding live data about your environment into powerful AI models, and using them to investigate your alerts.
+Increase your cloud uptime and reliability by feeding live observability data into powerful AI models, and using them to investigate alerts and proactively identify problems.

 **By feeding live observability data into LLMs, HolmesGPT removes hallucinations and achieves extremely accurate results.** It supports strict compliance requirements and can use private AI models, deployed in your own cloud account.